joric/oneliners/README.md

 ```

 You can also evalulate any multiline code with `exec`.
 Unlike `eval`, is not limited to a single string.
-Note that `eval` accepts only a single expression, and returns the value of the given expression,
-whereas `exec` ignores the return value from its code, and always returns `None`, its use has no effect
-on the compiled bytecode of the function where it is used.
-It does however affect existing variables.

 ```python
 exec('i=1\nwhile i<3:\n i+=1\nprint(i)')